jashan286/dailyreportjashan/README.md

   `ls | sort` lists files and sorts them alphabetically.

 # PRACTICE PROGRAMS
-## Program 1 :
-- Find the greater of two numbers.

-- Display various variables.

-- Print the multiplication table of a number.

 # DAY 4 :
 ### PC HARDWARE :